borxes/tokentracker/README.md

 ------
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was written with React (Create React App boilerplate), Redux, Web3.js and Bulma CSS.